 Main statistical findings

 Between 2005 and mid-2008 construction costs (for residential buildings) increased relatively steadily in the EU-28 (Figure 1).
-In the third quarter of 2008 the index began to fall and reached its lowest level of 114.0 one year later.
+In the last quarter of 2008 the index began to fall and reached its lowest level one year later.
 In total however, the fall was not very big, it amounted to 1.2 percentage points.
 In 2010 the index started to increase again.
 Less than one year later it regained the level it had displayed before the crisis and since then has been on a steady upward trend with average quarterly growth rate of 0.5 percentage points.
 The development of the construction cost index was mainly influenced by the material cost component, while the labour cost component continued to grow even during the crisis - although at a somewhat slower pace than before.

-Table 1 provides the annual growth rates for the EU-27 and its Member States for the period between 2005 and 2011.
+Table 1 provides the annual growth rates for the EU-28 and its Member States for the period between 2005 and 2012.
 With few exceptions the EU countries display a development that is broadly similar to the one that can be found for the EU aggregate.
 Differences can be found in the timing and the size of the decrease of the cost index.
 The construction cost index for residential buildings started to fall first in Ireland (but note that in Ireland the cost index is approximated by a price index, see below), in the other countries this development occurred only several months later.
 The reductions of the cost index were strongest in Ireland and in the Baltic States.
-In a number of countries the rates of change in 2008 and 2009 remained positive although much lower than in the first half of the period under observation.
+In a number of countries the rates of change in 2008 and 2009 remained positive although generally lower than in the first half of the period under observation.
 In 2011 only Ireland experienced a decline in the construction cost index.
 In 2012 and 2013 the index dropped in several countries, e.g. in Greece, Croatia and Slovenia.

 Data sources and availability